 The gear required for hiking the Salkantay without a guide or tour that would normally provide your gear is very similar to what is needed for the Torres del Paine O Circuit Trek in Patagonia that I hiked a month before.
 Check out that detailed post and my regular packing list to see exactly what gear I had with me.

 There is a huge market in Cusco that has several dried fruit and nut vendors that sell products in bulk.
 A few hundred grams of almond, peanuts, raisin, and assorted fruits provide a lot of light weight energy for trekking.

 Next to the market, there is an Orion Supermarket.
 Here you can stock up on oats for breakfast, granola bars and some chocolate for snacks and pasta, soup mixes, vegetable protein for dinners.
 They also have meats and canned tuna but keeping you pack light will make the hike more enjoyable.

 On the trek, Soraypampa and Collpapampa have small shops where you can buy basic grocery items if you run short.
-Along the trial each day we found small setups with at least bottles of water (10-15 soles) and snacks.
+Along the trail each day we found small setups with at least bottles of water (10-15 soles) and snacks.

 In total, I brought enough for four days but only cooked three breakfasts and three dinners while the rest of the meals were purchased from local shops.

 I always carry a SteriPen when I’m traveling to a place where water is questionable and especially when I’m going to hike.
 The one I have purifies 1 liter of water in 90 seconds without the use of chemicals.

 Water purification tablets are available in Cusco at some of the hiking stores.
 They cost around 30 soles for a strip of tablets and take about 30 minutes to purify the water.
 These tablets are chemical based and taste unpleasant.